namkoong-lab/QGym/README.md

 Each class includes mandatory `test_forward` that takes in observations and return queue-server priority matrix.
 Optionally, it can include `train_forward` for training the policy.

+We provide the code for policies we benchmarked in our paper in `polices` directory.

 ## Defining Arrival and Service Patterns